 While Fanbooster can be a bit pricey if you only have one or two clients, it’s really cost-effective once you have at least five.

-For instance, I use the smallest package subscription and pay about $50 per month, but between all my clients, it ends up not being that high of a cost per client, and I build the software cost into my management packages.
+For instance, I use the smallest package subscription and pay about $50 per month.
+But with all my clients, it ends up not being that high of a cost per client, and I build the software cost into my management packages.

 What makes Fanbooster so amazing is that you can schedule recurring reports, so if you have a client on a three-month contract, you can save yourself the headache of doing it manually.